voxpupuli/puppet-cpanm/README.md

   A CPAN mirror to use to retrieve App::cpanminus.
 This is passed to `cpanm` as `--from`, meaning that only this mirror will be used.

+* `lwpbootstrap`
+  Option to pass --no-lwp in the bootstrap command.
+Default: `false`.

 The `cpanm` resource supports:

 * `ensure`